onflow/flow/flips/20220715-cadence-purity-analysis.md

     let x: (view (): Void) = fun() {}
     let y: (((): Void): Void) = fun foo(f: (view (): Void)) {} // function parameters are contravariant
 ```

+For this reason, when checking interface conformances, all `view` functions in interfaces must be implemented with `view` functions in composites.

 Once purity is enforced in functions with `view` annotations, in order to require it in function conditions we can
 simply treat pre-conditions and post-conditions as view contexts as if they had `view` annotations themselves.